emacsmirror/eplotly/README.md

      :title "Using Dotchart elisp function")

-<a id="orgc7c9bc4"></a>
+<a id="org80b06d0"></a>

 ## Barcharts

-To create barchart you need to pass lists of data for every series of bars.
+To create a barchart you need to pass lists of data for every series of bars.
 Each series should be composed of:

 -   a first list of labels for each bar